DrStalker/TravellersRest-BetterClock/README.md

 ## Downloading the mod

-Adding Traveller's Rest to Nexus Mods is in progress, until that is complete you can download the mod from [compiled-releases](https://github.com/DrStalker/TravellersRest-BetterClock/tree/main/compiled-releases)
+Mods are available on [Nexus Mods](https://www.nexusmods.com/travellersrest) or you can download the mod from [compiled-releases](https://github.com/DrStalker/TravellersRest-BetterClock/tree/main/compiled-releases)

 ## How to install mods: